umerbhutto/Data-Science-Projects/README.md

 ## SOA - Student Success
 Description: An SOA dataset where you predict the success of each student based on various factors

+## IMDB Prediction
+Description: Uses and SID classifier to predict whether the movie review is positive or negative